lalibi/git-presentation/presentation.md

 ]

 ---
-> If we `git reset` to a previous commit, we don't lose teh last ones *just yet*.
+> If we `git reset` to a previous commit, we don't lose the last ones *just yet*.
 We can always reset back to them, provided we know their `SHA`.
 But, when we commit something new, they sit there abandonded, until they are finally garbage collected.

 ---
 layout: true